SpockBauru/IO_Translation/README.md

  - If you want to see the changes in your game, use the tool [TranslateRedirectedResources.exe](https://github.com/SpockBauru/SpockPlugins_Miconisomi/releases/tag/r9) to send your translations to the RedirectedResources file.
 To use it, just extract the file to the game folder (where the Launcher is) and run the program.
 A message of conclusion will eventually appear in a console window, and its done!
 Simple like that :)

+## Credits

+A big thanks for F95zone translation guys, who are translating this game since 2020: BOOMBOX1701, luckyPervert, creaturefromthedeep, Zantification

 <!---
 ## Installation